SindriaInc/XPipe/Routines/xpipe-no-backup-mysql/readme.md

 ## Tips and Tricks

-You can setup schedule job in your pipeline for automated backup.
+You can setup schedule job in your pipeline for automated backup